 Everyone has the same umbrella.
 Why?
 Because you can buy a simple clear one with a black handle for about 3USD/ 300 yen.
 A man took pity on us and gave us his when we were lost just after arriving.
-We now know that it wasn’t a huge setback, but the gesture was no less generous and special.
-Bring on the rainy season.
+We now know that it wasn’t a huge setback, but the gesture was no less generous or special.
+Bring on the rainy season!

 Japan is a safe place.
 People don’t steal and I have yet to feel unsafe, even in the dead of night.
 It is a welcome change.